It’s not actually possible to write a user-defined numeric type in Java due to absence of

 This method just calls toBigInteger(rounding) to get the new numerator; and the new denominator will be BigInteger.ONE.

-public Rational round() { return round(RoundingMode.HALF_UP); } public Rational ceil() { return round(RoundingMode.CEILING); } public Rational floor() { return round(RoundingMode.FLOOR); } public Rational rint() { return round(RoundingMode.HALF_EVEN); } public Rational trunc() { return round(RoundingMode.DOWN); }
+public Rational round() { return round(RoundingMode.HALF_UP); } public Rational ceil() { return round(RoundingMode.CEILING); } public Rational floor() { return round(RoundingMode.FLOOR); } public Rational rint() { return round(RoundingMode.HALF_EVEN); } public Rational trunc() { /* as if: */ return round(RoundingMode.DOWN); }

 These methods generally mimic the behavior of the java.lang.Math methods of the same name.trunc() mimics the C standard library’strunc() : it rounds toward zero effectively truncating this’ fractional part.